tandero/tandero.github.io/content/now.md

 <!-- <img align="right" width="300" height="300" src="../attachments/Icon.jpg"> Comment -->

 I'm finishing my PhD at the University of Toronto.
-I had been aiming to graduate August 2020, but COVID has delayed me to August 2021.
+I had been aiming to graduate August 2020, but COVID has delayed me.

 I study meta-awareness and attention for my primary PhD work.
 See my [about page](../about) for more on that.
 I also study [psychedelic microdosing](https://psychedelicscience.ca) and published some of the first research on the topic.
 We are submitting a Clinical Trial Application to Health Canada to run research on microdosing psilocybin.
 I consult for [Cybin](https://cybin.com), a biotech company focused on psychedelics therapeutics.